jgonzaga35/Dungeon-Aurora/assumptions.md

   has the ring).
 This creates a nice balance: put a boulder on the entry so that mercenaries don't spawn, but be careful because it cancels the one ring

+## Midnight Armour
+- Midnight Armour will be displayed as buildable on the frontend once them player has enough resources to build it - even if there are zombies still remaining on the map.
+When the player tries to build the item while there are zombies the game will display an error.

 ## Bombs
 - Blast radius is set to 2
 - A bomb will only explode if it is placed next to a deactivated switch and then that switch is activated